 - Distribute: Research: DNS in the Real World - Activity Guide, one copy per student.

 - Assign each group an article about DNS and DDoS attacks

-- The list of articles can be found on the first student page (bubble 1) on Code Studio for this lesson.
+- The list of articles can be found on the last page of the activity guide (consider not printing this page and distributing it digitally.)

 - Students should complete the first page of the worksheet

 Give students 15-20 minutes to read their article and make sense of the content.